T.M. Landry College Preparatory: History

 T.M.
 Landry was originally established as a homeschool for five children in 2005.
-The founders of the school are Michael Landry, a former salesman and a certified teacher since 2002, and his wife Tracey Landry, who worked as a nurse prior to establishing the school and currently serves as the school's Principal.
+The founders of the school are Michael Landry, a former salesman and a certified teacher since 2002, and his wife Tracey Landry, who worked as a nurse prior to establishing the school and served as the school's principal.
 The school became an unaccredited private school for grades K–12.
 The state of Louisiana did not recognize the school's diploma but the school followed Louisiana state standards.

 T.M.
 Landry moved into a former factory building in 2017.
 According to the school website, 142 students were enrolled in 2018, and the average class size was six students in primary school and 12 students in middle and high school.
-Tuition costed up to $675 a month.
+Tuition cost up to $675 a month.
 The school did not use textbooks, issue homework, or assign specific class schedules.

-Following college enrollment, most Landry alumni have experienced mental health crises and struggled academically.

-Media
+Media attention

+College acceptances

 T.M.
-Landry has been the subject of many national news features.
+Landry was the subject of many national news features.
 Local television news outlets in Breaux Bridge and Louisiana have profiled the school.
 The school became the focus of national media attention in December 2016 after one high school senior was accepted into Cornell University.
 T.M.
-Landry students have been accepted into other prestigious schools, including: Harvard University, Boston University, Tulane University, Brown University, and New York University.
+Landry students were accepted into other prestigious schools, including: Harvard University, Boston University, Tulane University, Brown University, and New York University.
 In October 2018, NBC's show Today reported that T.M.
-Landry boasts a 100% college acceptance rate.
-T.M Landry students have been profiled on the Today show, Ellen, and CBS Morning News.
+Landry boasted a 100% college acceptance rate.
+T.M Landry students were profiled on the Today show, Ellen, and CBS Morning News.

-In November 2018, The New York Times published an investigative report that accused T.M.
-Landry of doctoring transcripts and college applications that, in turn, would get a student accepted into Ivy League schools.
-These tactics worked, and videos of students viewing acceptance letters went viral.
-The Times article alleged student abuse by the founder and principal, Michael Landry, who reportedly would choke students and force them to kneel before him for hours.
-According to 2013 court documents obtained by the reporters, Landry pleaded guilty to a count of simple battery and was sentenced to probation and a court-ordered anger management program.
-Students said that Landry told them he would ruin their chances of acceptance to college if they spoke of the abuse.
-In an interview with The New York Times, Landry denied the allegations of abuse.